jainshubham/click-classification/readme.md

    1. class weight: 3, kernel: linear give the best results for our model.
    2. Some literature also mentions use of log-loss for analysis.
 This needs to be worked out.

+##### Result Summary

+A. For a test case of 25000 items, our model has been able to predict almost all clicks while also predicting a similar number of false positives.
+The confusion matrix for our analysis is as below.

+[[  161   197]
+ [    2 24640]]

 ##### Future Work
    1. Make the algorithm online.
    2. Try tree based methods or deep-learning.